 Default to all cuts pending input from Engineering Department.
-Send language to Scott and Julie for review.
+Send language to Scott and Julie for review preserved to the maximum extent reasonably possible.
+A landscape salvage plan shall be provided.

 Comment [GB3]: Engineering Department to provide language regarding safety analysis.